 Because of the shallow roots, strawberries thrive when the ground is wet.
 They need frequent watering in hot summer days.
 But they don’t like sitting in the water-logged ground, which can weaken the crown and cause the berry to rot.

-It is reasonable to water from the base.
-Ideally, provide about an inch and half of water each week.
-It is better to water early in the morning so that the water will not dry out fast.
-Take a look at these Greenhouse Irrigation System for excellent ground watering!
+Water at the base; ideally, provide about an inch and half of water each week.
+It is better to water early in the morning.
+Take a look at this Greenhouse Irrigation System for excellent ground watering!

-If you want to grow strawberries in winter, you should use a grow light to give your plants enough daylight.
-Otherwise, they will not develop many fruits.
-Read this article in order to pick the right Grow Light!
+If you want to grow greenhouse strawberries in winter, you should use a grow light to give your plants enough daylight.
+Otherwise, they cannot bear many fruits with a lack of light and photosynthetic movement.

 Strawberries are susceptible to several common problems such as garden pests.
 Some of these are Japanese beetles, spider mites, slugs, and snails.
 Diseases such as powdery mildew and gray mold may cause serious losses as well.